 Confidentiality is given paramount importance in the context of therapy.
 A psychologist is legally unable to reveal anything to anyone of what a client says or does in session, unless:

-- the psychologist has reason to believe that the client is likely to cause harm to themselves or someone else,
+- The psychologist has reason to believe that the client is likely to cause harm to themselves or someone else; or

 Cognitive Behaviour Therapy (CBT)

-At Denton Clinical Psychology, we have extensive training in CBT, a targeted type of therapy that teaches you how to develop more helpful ways to think and act.
-It focuses on identifying and then modifying thoughts and behaviours that are contributing to (or causing) the difficulties.
+At Denton Clinical Psychology, we have extensive training in CBT, a targeted type of therapy that teaches you how to develop more helpful ways of thinking and acting.
+CBT focuses on identifying and then modifying thoughts and behaviours that are contributing to your difficulties.

-It is typically a short-term therapy (between 5 and 15 sessions), because it teaches you the skills you need to manage your difficulties on an ongoing basis, rather than having to be reliant on a therapist.
-Also, it is very practical and “hands-on”, teaching you what you need to know in the here and now to alleviate your symptoms and feel better.
+Typically, this therapy lasts for a short term (between 5 and 15 sessions) because it equips you with the skills to manage your difficulties on an ongoing basis, rather than requiring reliance on a therapist.
+Also, it is very practical and “hands-on,” teaching you what you need to know in the here and now to alleviate your symptoms and feel better.

 Research identifies CBT as an effective psychological treatment for a wide variety of problems, including stress, depression, and anxiety.
 It is useful for many people, but not for everyone.
-Clinical psychologists know how to match the appropriate therapy to the individual.
+Clinical psychologists know how to match the appropriate therapy to individual needs.

 Acceptance and Commitment Therapy (ACT)

-ACT (pronounced as the word, “act”) has a number of years of research identifying it as an effective therapy.
-The basis of Acceptance and Commitment Therapy is much as the name suggests.
-It is focused on teaching you skills to accept (or make room for) upsetting feelings and thoughts and situations that can’t be changed, whilst showing you how to decisively live a rich and meaningful life according to your values.
-One of the main skills taught with ACT is mindfulness.
+With years of research supporting its effectiveness, ACT (pronounced as the word, “act”) focuses on equipping you with skills to accept (or make room for) upsetting feelings, thoughts, and situations that can’t be changed.
+It also shows you how to decisively live a rich and meaningful life according to your values.
+Mindfulness, a key skill taught in ACT, plays a pivotal role.

-Schema therapy can be of most benefit to those who suffer from severe emotional ups and downs, problems in relationships, and/or long-standing psychological difficulties.
-This includes those with personality disorders or a history of being abused.
-The duration of therapy may be longer than in other types of therapy such as CBT.
+People who suffer from severe emotional ups and downs, problems in relationships, and/or long-standing psychological difficulties, including those with personality disorders or a history of abuse, can benefit the most from Schema Therapy.
+The therapy’s duration may be longer than in other types of therapy, such as CBT.

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a psychotherapy that enables people to heal from the symptoms and emotional distress that result from disturbing life experiences.
-It is designed to resolve unprocessed (or ‘stuck’) traumatic memories in the brain.
+EMDR is a psychotherapy method designed to help people to heal from the symptoms and emotional distress that result from disturbing life experiences.
+It is designed to resolve unprocessed (or ‘stuck’) traumatic memories in the brain, facilitating emotional recovery.

 Please watch this video for an introduction to EMDR, courtesy of EMDR International Association.